suny-downstate-medical-center/L5PYR_Resonance/README.md

 git clone https://github.com/suny-downstate-medical-center/L5PYR_Resonance.git
 ```

-Compile .mod files for the cell models you want to use.
+Compile .mod files for the cell model(s) you want to use.
 To run *init.py*, you
-need to compile the .mod files from Dura-Bernal et al. 2019 in './M1_PTcell'.
+need to compile the .mod files from Dura-Bernal et al. 2019 in './models/DuraBernal'.
 ```
-cd L5PYR_Resonance/M1_PTcell/
+cd L5PYR_Resonance/models/DuraBernal/
 nrnivmodl mod
-cd ../
+cd ../../
 ```
 To run an example simulation and compute impedance profiles for a single dendritic
 compartment: